 Community involvement and leadership are crucial to ensuring that both the principal objectives and co-benefits of the project respond to the true needs of its future residents and the existing community, broadly.
-The prompts will ask applicants, how:

-1) local residents, the developer(s), stakeholders, government, and/or community-based organizations were engaged to help shape the Project to date; 2) community-based organizations and local residents, especially from Disadvantaged and Lowincome Communities, were meaningfully engaged in identifying needs as well as Project components; 3) the Project is planning to continue engagement in the future; and 4) the project is taking concrete steps to address community-identified needs and promote equity, community health, and well-being.
+The prompts will ask applicants, how: 1) local residents, the developer(s), stakeholders, government, and/or community-based organizations were engaged to help shape the Project to date; 2) community-based organizations and local residents, especially from Disadvantaged and Low-Income Communities and/or those with disabilities, were meaningfully engaged in identifying needs as well as Project components; 3) the Project is planning to continue engagement in the future; and 4) the project is taking concrete steps to address community-identified needs and promote equity, community health, and well-being.